enterdot/umathyoi/reference/game_mechanics.md

   - LB3 -> max_level = 45
   - LB4 -> max_level = 50

-LB4 is something referred to as MLB (short for Maximum Limit Break).
+LB4 is sometimes referred to as MLB (short for Maximum Limit Break).
 The limit break is the most important value for players, rather than level, because leveling a card is trivial and as such the limit break is the actual indicator of the maximum level currently achievable by the card, and the level of the card determines its effectiveness.

 Card effects are identified in the scraped Gametora JSON by type (a number): they can be normal effects or unique effects.
 All cards (R, SR and SSR) can have normal effects, only SSR cards can have one or more unique effects.
 The effects currently in the game are:
 - Normal effect types: [1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 25, 26, 27, 28, 30, 31, 32]
 - Unique effect types: [1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 18, 19, 27, 28, 30, 101, 102, 103, 104, 105, 106, 107, 108, 109, 110, 111, 112, 113, 114, 115, 116, 117, 118, 119, 120, 121, 122]

 Normal effects and Unique effects can look similar.
-For example the card Vodka Power SSR (30005-vodka in src/data/cards.json) has the following effects (among others):
+For example, the card **Vodka Power SSR** (`30005-vodka` in `src/data/cards.json`) has the following effects (among others):
 - unique effect of type 1: Increases the effectiveness of Friendship Training (10%)
 - unique effect of type 19: Increases the frequency at which the character participates in their preferred training type (20)
 - normal effect of type 1: Increases the effectiveness of Friendship Training (35% at max level 50)